Kinky hair: In other diasporic African populations

 During the 19th century, throughout the West Indies, the teachings of Jamaican political leader Marcus Garvey encouraged an active rejection of European standards of beauty.
-The resulting Rastafari movement of the 20th century has maintained that the growth of freeform dreadlocks is related to spiritual enlightenment, largely informed by the Biblical Nazirite oath.
-The Rastafari movement has been so influential in the visibility and subsequent popularity of dreadlocks, throughout the Caribbean and in the global African diaspora, that the term "rasta" has become synonymous with a dreadlocked individual.
+The resulting Rastafari movement of the 20th century has maintained that the growth of freeform dreadlocks is related to divine illumination, largely informed by the Biblical Nazirite oath.
+The Rastafari movement has been so influential in the visibility and subsequent popularity of dreadlocks, throughout the Caribbean and in the global African diaspora, that the term rasta has become synonymous with a dreadlocked individual.
 Today, dreadlocks are common among Afro-Caribbeans and Afro-Latin Americans.

 Styling

 Over the years, natural hair styles and trends have varied from media influences and political climates.
 The care and styling of natural Black hair has become an enormous industry in the United States.
-Numerous salons and beauty supply stores cater solely to clients with natural afro-textured hair.
+Numerous salons and beauty supply stores cater solely to clients with natural kinky hair.

-The Afro is a large, often spherical growth of afro-textured hair that became popular during the Black Power movement.
-The Afro has a number of variants including "afro puffs" (a cross between an Afro and pigtails) and a variant in which the Afro is treated with a blow dryer to become a flowing mane.
-The "hi-top fade" was common among African-American men and boys in the 1980s and has since been replaced in popularity by the 360 waves and the Caesar haircut.
+The Afro is a large, often spherical growth of kinky hair that became popular during the Black Power movement.
+The Afro has a number of variants including afro puffs (a cross between an Afro and pigtails) and a variant in which the Afro is treated with a blow dryer to become a flowing mane.
+The hi-top fade was common among African-American men and boys in the 1980s and has since been replaced in popularity by the 360 waves and the Caesar haircut.

 Other styles include plaits or braids, the two-strand twist, and basic twists, all of which can form into manicured dreadlocks if the hair is allowed to knit together in the style-pattern.
 Basic twists include finger-coils and comb-coil twists.
-Dreadlocks, also called "dreads", "locks" or "locs", can also be formed by allowing the hairs to weave together on their own from an Afro.
+Dreadlocks, also called dreads, locks or locs, can also be formed by allowing the hairs to weave together on their own from an Afro.
 Another option is the trademarked "Sisterlocks" method, which produces what could be called very neat micro-dreadlocks.
-As well as faux locs, a type of synthetic dreadlock which is obtained using extensions.
+Faux locs, a type of synthetic dreadlock which is obtained using extensions, are another style.